Nathan-CSE/Nathan-CSE.github.io/_projects/ais.md

 ---
 layout: page
 title: UNSW AIS Website Redesign
-description: A redesign of the UNSW AIS website by a team led by me to enhance digital presence.
-(December 2023 - December 2024)
+description: A redesign of the club's website to emphasise a renewed student-centric identity with responsive elements.
 img: assets/img/ais/thumbnails.png
-importance: 1
+importance: 4
-category: work
+category: projects
 ---

 ### Joining the Team and Initial Expectations